kcrary/istari/docs/type-theory.md

 to establish that `B` is well-formed.
 This makes impredicative quantification not useful for typing lemmas, as such lemmas could only be called when one knows the result already.

+Both a level and a kind are necessary to determine a space.
+This is why the impredicative quantifiers need to mention a level, internally at least.
+In normal cases, indeed in all non-degenerate cases, the level is uniquely determined by the kind, so it can be kept implicit.
+But the type theory must include them because it is difficult to exclude the degenerate cases, such as `rec t . future t`.

 #### Integers